imjvdn/SwiftUI-TodoList/README.md

 ### May 23, 2025

+- **Clear All Tasks Feature**: Added a button in the toolbar to easily clear all tasks with notification feedback
+- **Improved Sample Data**: Updated the preview data generation to work properly with the CoreData model
+- **Branch-Based Workflow**: Implemented a proper Git branching strategy for feature development and bug fixes
 - **CoreData Implementation Simplified**: The app now works with the default CoreData model without requiring manual attribute setup
 - **Adaptive UI**: Added computed properties to simulate the full model functionality while using the basic CoreData structure
 - **Fixed Build Issues**: Resolved compilation errors related to Identifiable protocol conformance